typedb/typedb/docs/pages/documentation/9-api-reference/api-reference.md

 #### `GET /ontology`

-Returns all ontological concepts in the specified graph in a JSON object.
+Returns all schema concepts in the specified knowledge base in a JSON object.

 **Request Headers**